chainguard-dev/edu/content/open-source/wolfi/faq.md

 ### What are the plans for long-term Wolfi governance?
 We intend for Wolfi to be a community-driven project, which means over time it will have multi-vendor governance and maintainers.
 For now we're focused on building the project and community, and will revisit this in several months when a community has formed.

+## Where can I get security feeds for Wolfi?
+See [SECURITY.md](https://github.com/wolfi-dev/.github/blob/main/SECURITY.md) for information about reporting security incidents concerning and consuming security data about Wolfi.